Lagrangian Grassmannians, CKP hierarchy and hyperdeterminantal relations: Pl ucker map, Clifford algebra and Lagrange map in finite dimensions

 \subsection{The geometry of Plucker relations.
 Restriction to Lagrangian Grassmannians}

-We have seen that the image of the Lagrangian Grassmannian $\Gr^\LL_V(\HH_N, \omega_N)$ under the Pl\"ucker map is cut out in $\Pb(\Lambda^N(\HH_N))$ by the combination of the Pl\"ucker relations, corresponding to a decomposable $N$--vector defining the $N$-plane and the linear relations following from the fact that the $N$-plane is a Lagrangian subspace.
+Recall that the image of the Lagrangian Grassmannian $\Gr^\LL_V(\HH_N, \omega_N)$ under the Pl\"ucker map is cut out in $\Pb(\Lambda^N(\HH_N))$ by the combination of the Pl\"ucker relations, corresponding to a decomposable $N$--vector defining the $N$-plane and the linear relations following from the fact that the $N$-plane is a Lagrangian subspace.